Dave Mustaine: Criticism of Barack Obama and 2012 U.S. presidential election

-Mustaine's comments drew criticism from wounded Aurora massacre survivor Carli Richards, who said Mustaine was being "absurd" and that his conspiracy theory shifted blame away from the shooter, noting that "[the president] didn't shoot me".
-In response to the controversy over his comments, Mustaine told Alex Jones that his comments were done "in the heat of the moment".
+Mustaine's comments drew criticism from wounded Aurora massacre survivor Carli Richards, who said Mustaine was being "absurd" and that his conspiracy theory shifted blame away from the shooter, noting that "[the president] didn't shoot me."
+In response to the controversy over his comments, Mustaine told Alex Jones that his comments were done "in the heat of the moment."
 He also denied any intention to hurt anyone with his comments, but believed that the possibility of a conspiracy should still be looked into.

 In February 2012, Mustaine gave a statement supportive of the presidential campaign of conservative Republican and former United States Senator Rick Santorum.
 Mustaine commented on Santorum's "presidential qualities" and pointed to Santorum's temporary suspension of his campaign to be with his sick daughter as the act that gained his attention and respect.
 However, Mustaine denied that his statement was intended as an endorsement of Santorum.
 He expressed his hope that Santorum would win the nomination but stated that, regardless of the results, he would be voting against a second term for President Obama.
-Mustaine also criticized other Republican presidential candidates: he was critical of a $100 million trust fund that Massachusetts governor Mitt Romney set up for his sons and criticized Texas Congressman Ron Paul for his unorthodox political views, saying Paul "make[s] total sense for a while, and then he'll say something so way out that it negates everything else".
+Mustaine also criticized other Republican presidential candidates: he was critical of a $100 million trust fund that Massachusetts governor Mitt Romney set up for his sons and criticized Texas Congressman Ron Paul for his unorthodox political views, saying Paul "make[s] total sense for a while, and then he'll say something so way out that it negates everything else."
 Mustaine also admitted that he once supported former Georgia Congressman and House Speaker Newt Gingrich, but that he no longer thought he could vote for him.

 Martial arts

 Mustaine holds black belts in taekwondo and Ukidokan karate.
 In 2007, he was made a Goodwill Ambassador of the World by the World Taekwondo Federation.
 Mustaine has also trained Sanshou and Kickboxing and has recently become a dedicated practitioner of Brazilian Jiu-Jitsu.
 In January 2021, he was awarded the rank of Purple Belt in the art.
 Shortly after Megadeth released their sixteenth studio album, Mustaine was promoted to brown belt in BJJ at the age of 61.
+In his spare time he enjoys watching the UFC.

+Winery

+Mustaine first got into the wine business in 2013 when Megadeth collaborated with the San Diego Symphony, which inspired the 2013 Symphony Interrupted Cabernet Sauvignon.
+In 2015 Mustaine then started his own winery called House of Mustaine, which is located in Nashville, Tennessee, Mustaine also owns to vineyards in Italy and California.
+Each limited-production wine is named after a Megadeth song and is stamped with the Mustaine family crest.
+Starting in 2025 his company started offering luxury wine-related excursions.